bytebase/bytebase.com-old/content/blog/how-to-choose-database-by-chatgpt.md

 It didn't say MongoDB doesn't support ACID (which would be incorrect).
 In real database debate, such subtle mistake will cost the whole battle.

 As ChatGPT progresses, I expect it could give database suggestions as good as any database veterans.
-And we may all retire at that point regardless of whether willingfully or not.
+And we may all retire at that point regardless of whether willingly or not.

 ---